-“Hounded,” the sixth episode of the season, was an interesting episode.
+“Hounded,” the sixth episode of the season, was an interesting episode of The Walking Dead.
 Filled with moments that didn’t have a great immediate impact, it was instead a transitional episode, one that you clearly see is going to lead us to the inevitable conflict that we’ve been waiting for since we learned about a little town called Woodbury.
 Perhaps one of the best things about this, in the context of the show’s past seasons, is that the writers have mastered the skill that they fumbled so badly last season — they’re able to create an extended story arc without the middle episodes feeling like filler.

 Which is good, because this episode served mainly to set things up.
 It was a strong episode, no doubt, if unspectacular.
 What Paul Buchman would have called “a solid seven.”
 We saw Rick flirt with insanity, only to have his own devastated psyche bring him back from the brink.
 The entire telephone sequence was masterfully shot, full of desperation and anguish and tension.
 The viewers fully believed that Rick had found yet another group, and the writers let the entire sequence play out organically, without tipping their hand once.
 Even Hershel’s brief, concerned appearance was a nice touch, as he knew Rick was on the edge of his own mental abyss, but chose to let him find his own way back.
 It served as an interesting turning point, one with a clever duality to it.
 In Rick’s mind, his actions and decisions will either save them or leave them lost and desolate, and in reality, the outcome of his mental struggle will have those very same consequences.
 It was a smart, subtle, and intriguing bit.

 Also, can we all agree that it’s a little weird that the week-old baby looks like she’s six months old already?
 Yes?
 OK, moving on.